 Even if you have little-to-no experience, it doesn’t take much to be an online/virtual assistant.
 Ashlee Anderson’s article does a great job of giving the rundown of what it takes to be a virtual assistant, even if you have no experience whatsoever!

-3. Being a Social Media Manager
+3. Be a Social Media Manager

 Social media is an important tool for any business.
 If you’re a social media savant, offer your services to brands or businesses who need help managing their social media accounts on a daily basis.